 The exact cause of thyroid nodules is unknown.
 Possible contributors may include:

-How is Pediatric Thyroid Nodules treated?
+How are Pediatric Thyroid Nodules treated?

 The treatment of thyroid nodules depending on the growth and development of the mass, the radiology findings, and the biopsy results.